 Our Dental Helpline, staffed by fully trained oral health experts and dental nurses, gives free and impartial dental advice.
 We can help you on subjects such as current UK legislation and regulations, NHS and private dental charges.

 Most people now know that smoking is bad for their health.

-It can cause many different medical problems and, in some cases, fatal diseases.
+It can cause many different health problems and, in some cases, fatal diseases.
 However, many people don't realise the damage that smoking does to their mouth, gums and teeth.

 You should visit your dentist regularly, as often as they recommend.
-People who smoke are more likely to have stained teeth, and therefore may need appointments more often with the dental hygienist.
+People who smoke are more likely to have stained teeth and gum disease, and therefore may need appointments more often with the dental hygienist.

 Your dental hygienist will be able to advise you on how often you should visit them, although this should usually be every three to six months.